folio-org/folio-sample-modules/simple-perl/README.md

   http://localhost:9130/_/proxy/tenants/testlib/modules || exit 1
 ```

 ## Running the module separately

 To begin with, it is probably easier to run the module in its own terminal
 window, where you can see what it outputs to STDERR.

 ```
 ./simple.pl
 ```

 It produces some output about the type of the server, what port it listens on
 (it defaults to 8080), and which user and group it is running under.

 Now you can verify that it is running.
-In yet another console window try
+In yet another console window try:

 ```
 curl -D - -w '\n' http://localhost:8080/hello
 ```

 And you should see the traditional greeting.

-You can also try to POST some Json data to it.
+You can also try to POST some JSON data to it.
 Being too lazy to create a new
 structure, we just reuse the TenantDescriptor.

 ```
 curl -D - -w '\n' \
   -X POST -d@TenantDescriptor.json   \